Teriks/LibLSLCC/README.md

 LibLSLCC includes a CSharp code generator that targets the OpenSim runtime.

-The code validator (parser/tree builder) and OpenSim code generator in LibLSLCC have both been designed with the intent of implementing Linden LSL with near 100 percent cross compatibility.
+The code validator (parser/tree builder) and OpenSim code generator in LibLSLCC have both been designed with the intent of implementing Linden LSL with near perfect cross compatibility.

 The project is basically a complete reverse engineering of the Linden compiler's grammar, non grammar level syntax rules, and generated code behavior.